authelia/authelia/docs/content/integration/openid-connect/introduction.md

-The [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM)] implementation similar to [OAuth 2.0 Authorization Server Issuer Identification](#oauth-20-authorization-server-issuer-identification) allows a relying party to ensure the Authorization Response was returned by the expected issuer and also ensures the response was not tampered with or forged as it is cryptographically signed.
+The [JWT Secured Authorization Response Mode for OAuth 2.0 (JARM)] implementation similar to [OAuth 2.0 Authorization Server Issuer Identification](#oauth-20-authorization-server-issuer-identification) allows a Relying Party to ensure the Authorization Response was returned by the expected issuer and also ensures the response was not tampered with or forged as it is cryptographically signed.

 This response mode is not supported by many clients, but we recommend it is used if it's supported.